fnalways/terminus-docs/docs/developer/install/cli/gpu.md

 ::: tip Note

 - By default, the Olares installation script detects your GPU hardware and CUDA drivers, then configures and enables the GPU components and services automatically.
-- Currently, only Nvidia GPUs are supported.
+- Currently, only NVIDIA GPUs are supported.
 :::

 ## Subcommands